Fredson Paixão

-Fredson Paixão Melo ([ˈfɾɛdʒisõ pajˈʃɐ̃w]; born May 13, 1979) is a Brazilian mixed martial artist and Brazilian Jiu Jitsu instructor.
-He has competed as a featherweight in the United States with the UFC and WEC, in Japan with Deep, and in Brazil with Jungle Fight.
-He is a four-time Brazilian Jiu Jitsu World Champion and a Brazilian Jiu Jitsu professor, who teaches in Las Vegas, Nevada, and has affiliate schools in California and Okinawa, Japan, under the Fredson Paixao Brazilian Jiu Jitsu Association banner.
-He is a former member of the Gracie Barra Combat Team.
+Fredson Paixão Melo ([ˈfɾɛdʒisõ pajˈʃɐ̃w]; born May 13, 1979) is a Brazilian mixed martial artist and Brazilian jiu-jitsu practitioner.
+He has competed as a featherweight the UFC, WEC, Deep, and Jungle Fight.
+He is also a world champion in Brazilian jiu-jitsu.

-Brazilian Jiu-Jitsu
+Background

-Paixão is one of the top grapplers in the world, earning his black belt under Grand Master Osvaldo Alves in 1998.
-He is one of only two people to ever be skipped from purple belt straight to black belt.
+Paixão earned his black belt from Osvaldo Alves in 1998.
 He has won multiple World Championships as a black belt.
-He took first place in the Worlds in 1998 (as a purple belt); and in 2001, 2002, and 2005 (as a black belt).
+He took first place at Mundials in 1998 (as a purple belt); and in 2001, 2002, and 2005 (as a black belt).
 In addition, he finished second (silver medal) in 2004.
-He is also a nine-time Brazilian National Champion.

-In May 2010, Paixão defeated Caol Uno (who is a BJJ black belt, judo black belt, shoot wrestler, and UFC veteran) in a no-gi jiu-jitsu superfight at the UFC Fan Expo held in Las Vegas at UFC 114.
+In May 2010, Paixão defeated Caol Uno in a submission grappling bout at the UFC Fan Expo held in Las Vegas at UFC 114.

 Mixed martial arts career

 Paixão made his WEC debut at WEC 40, where he lost a unanimous decision to Wagnney Fabiano.

 In his next fight, Paixao fought Cole Province at WEC 42, where he originally suffered a split decision loss.
 The result was later changed to a no contest after Province tested positive for banned substances during a post-fight screening.

 Paixão was expected to face Bryan Caraway on March 6, 2010, at WEC 47, but Caraway was forced off the card with an injury.
 Paixão instead faced Courtney Buck and won via first round submission.
 Paixão eventually fought and defeated Caraway via split decision at WEC 50.